heyfoz/rust-javascript-interop/README.md

 ## Dependencies

-Add these dependencies in your `Cargo.toml`:
+Add these and any other relevant dependencies in your `Cargo.toml`:

 ```toml
 [package]